Emulate3D Controls Testing for Machine Builders

 - Create a straightforward combination of CAD and logic

 - Reduce the time it takes to test incremental changes

 - Support existing workflows whenever possible

-Implementing CAD is the Model in SOLIDWORKS
+Implementing CAD is the Model in your preferred CAD system

 CAD is the Model is designed to be a process that fits easily with your existing workflow – it is additive rather than intrusive.
 Once you have created your mechanical system in CAD, you switch to the Emulate3D add-in ribbon and mark up your CAD using the ribbon elements created for your application.
-The process of marking up CAD elements enables them to be recognised automatically as control or activation elements in the Emulate3D runtime environment, and behave appropriately.
+The process of marking up CAD elements enables them to be recognized automatically as control or activation elements in the Emulate3D runtime environment, and behave appropriately.

 Conveyors are defined as having a leading edge and a trailing edge, and you can add default values such as a running speed, an acceleration and deceleration, and the material the belt is made of.
 Photo eyes are active elements which connect to PLC inputs or control scripts.
 The pusher has a direction, a start position and a range of movement, and you can define default values for the pusher movement velocity.

 While some ribbon elements may be equally useful to a wide range of users, the power of the CAD is the Model approach is that company-specific elements are easy to create, so your ribbon contains all the elements you need to mark up your models, and your company workflow is accommodated.